-Ruth Daugherty in front of her home in Lancaster, Pennsylvania D uth A. Daugherty (née Sheaffer) has spent a lifetime N volunteering in service of her Christian faith and for equality for all people.
+Ruth A. Daugherty (née Sheaffer) has spent a lifetime volunteering in service of her Christian faith and for equality for all people.

 As the daughter of a pastor, her strong Christian values can be easily explained.
-Her passion for inclusiveness, on the other hand, may seem anomalous for someone raised in a segregated community in Virginia during the Depression.
-But, fortunately, it was a belief instilled in her from an early age by her mother.
-"My mother was very inclusive and didn't make any She remained actively involved with the United distinctions between people, which had a great impact on me," Ms. Daugherty recalls.
-"Our parsonage was located Methodist Women for decades, taking part in medical about a block from the railroad track.
-People would often and educational missionary trips to India, Pakistan, Nepal, Taiwan, and other regions of Asia and Africa.
-These jump off the box cars before they got into town to look for some food.
-My mother would always invite them to sit experiences helped her to further build her understanding down on the porch and feed them whatever food we had of other cultures, not just through the missionary work to give, whoever they were.
-That was the first time I saw itself but also through her interactions with her fellow African-American people." volunteers.
-Small town.
-Big heart.
+Her passion for inclusiveness, distinctions between people, which had a great impact on me," Ms. Daugherty recalls.
+"Our parsonage was located about a block from the railroad track.
+People would often jump off the box cars before they got into town to look for some food.
+My mother would always invite them to sit down on the porch and feed them whatever food we had to give, whoever they were.
+That was the first time I saw African-American people."